freeman-lab/zarr-js/README.md

 Here's a simple worked example.
 For a non-sharded 4x4 array with 2x2 chunks, calling `get([0,0])` will return a 2x2 array with the entries `[0:2,0:2]` from the original array.
 For a sharded 4x4 array with 2x2 shards and 1x1 chunks, calling `get([0,0])` will return a 1x1 array with the entries `[0:1,0:1]` from the original array.

+You can additionally pass a configuration object for some v3 specific configuration.
+Current options include `useSuffixRequest` which is `true` by default and will use a suffix request to get the shard index instead of using a sequence of a HEAD request to get file size and then a byte range request.
+Most large object stores (e.g. S3, GCS, Azure) support suffix requests, but you may need to turn it off for other http servers.

 ## api

 This documentation is for the v2 version only (for the v3 version only the `open` method is supported).